Parker Pen Company: U.S. Presidential Parkers

 Parker Jotters were a favorite choice of President John F. Kennedy for signing legislation and to give as gifts.
 Successive presidents from Kennedy to Clinton used Parker pens for these purposes, and Parker retained a special representative, John W. Gibbs, to handle White House orders.
 In one of his early years in office, Lyndon Johnson ordered no less than 60,000 Parker pens.
 LBJ would use up to 75 pens to sign each important document and bill, writing different strokes of the letters of his name with different pens, and giving them all away to allies and supporters with little typed certificates.
-After Parker ceased to be an American-owned company, later presidents switched to using A. T. Cross Company pens.
+After Parker ceased to be an American-owned company, later presidents switched to using A. T. Cross Company pens, although President Bill Clinton continued to use the Parker Insignia.

 Products

 Products offered by the Parker Pen Company as of 2012: